tomahawkins/risk/README.md

 separation kernel, simple enough to be verified automatically.
 Partitions communicate via. message passing over unidirectional, verifiable information flow control (IFC) channels.
-And for realtime partitions, an attempt will be made to minimize covert timing channels.

 # RISK Status